 The self similarity of the eddy viscosities is most clearly illustrated by the isotropised (averaged over zonal wavenumber m) profiles.
-For various truncations levels (T_R), the 5 upper diagonal element of the isotropised drain and backscatter eddy viscosities is illustrated in Fig. 3c for the atmospheric flow, and in Fig. 3d for the ocean.
+For various truncations levels (T_R), the upper diagonal element of the isotropised drain and backscatter eddy viscosities is illustrated in Fig. 3(c) for the atmospheric

+- 325 flow, and in Fig. 3(d) for the ocean.
 We also show the net eddy viscosity, given by the sum of the drain and backscatter.
 As the resolution increases the magnitude of all of the eddy viscosities decrease.
-This means that as more eddies are being explicitly resolved, less enstrophy is transferred to fewer subgrid eddies.
-For cases that resolve baroclinic instability, the subgrid parameterisation represents the energy flow to the resolved scales as being completely stochastic with only the backscatter eddy viscosity negative.
+This means that as more eddies are being explicitly resolved, the enstrophy (and energy) is being transferred to fewer subgrid eddies.
+For cases that resolve baroclinic instability, the subgrid parameterisation represents the energy flow to the resolved scales as being completely stochastic - 330 with only the backscatter eddy viscosity negative.
 The positive values of the net eddy viscosity indicate that the net effect of the drain and backscatter processes is such that energy is sent out of the system.
-When baroclinic instability is not resolved the energy flow

-15 to the resolved scales is modelled as having a deterministic component with the drain and net eddy viscosities negative for certain low wavenumbers.
+When baroclinic instability is not resolved the energy flow to the resolved scales is modelled as having a deterministic component with the drain and net eddy viscosities negative for certain low wavenumbers.
 The eddy viscosity coefficients with significant magnitude are concentrated within the last 70 wavenumbers for the ocean and the last 11 wavenumbers for the atmosphere.
-These wavenumber ranges coincide with $k{\rm E}$ - the wavenumber to which the large non-self-similar energy containing scales extend.
+These wavenumber ranges coincide with k_E - the wavenumber to which the large non-self-similar energy containing scales extend.